AadityaR04/smart_grid_project/README.md

 ***

-This project showcases smart load management within a grid incorporating a battery system and three loads of varying criticality levels.
+This project demonstrates smart load management within a grid by incorporating a battery and three loads of varying levels of criticality.

 ## Introduction:-